IBM/vpc-vmware-cloud-foundation/README.md

 ## Key responsibilities

 With the roll-your-own VMware Solutions in IBM Cloud VPC, you are responsible for ordering the VPC, prefixes, and subnets for it.
-Also, ordering the IBM Cloud bare metal server and setting up the vSphere clusters, including installing and configuring VMware vCenter Server®, vSAN, NSX-T, attaching file storage.
+Also, you need to provision the IBM Cloud Bare Metal Servers and set up the vSphere clusters, including installing and configuring VMware vCenter Server®, vSAN, NSX-T, attaching file storage.
+For ordering the IBM Cloud assets, you can use GUI, IBM Cloud CLI or terraform.
+This terraform template provides you a simple way to deploy the required assets and you can fill in the required variables or customize the provided templates for your use cases and needs.

 The IBM Cloud bare metal server for IBM Cloud VPC has the VMware ESXi™ 7.x hypervisor preinstalled.
 IBM can manage the licensing, or you can bring your own license to the solution.